sleander94/rock-paper-scissors/README.md

-A basic rock paper scissors game played through the console.
+A basic rock paper scissors game with a simple UI.

 Just practicing JS fundamentals